Reviews

 Product permanently discontinued by Meade after the acquisition by Orion.
 The following review was published before the discontinuation.

-Celestron’s ExploraScope 114EQ is plagued by poor design all around - we’d recommend steering clear.
+Celestron’s ExploraScope 114EQ is plagued by poor design all around.
+I’d recommend steering clear.

 Celestron SkyProdigy 130 Review – Not Recommended

-Celestron’s SkyProdigy 130 seems innovative, but is a technological failure commanding an overly high price and dramatically overpromising its capabilities.
+Celestron’s SkyProdigy 130 might seem innovative, but to the most of us, it's a technological failure commanding an overly high price and dramatically overpromising its capabilities.

 Celestron Advanced VX 8″ SCT Reviewed: Recommended Scope